assistant professor of hispanic ministry and religious education

 The Ministry of Catechetical Leaders in Pluricultural Parishes.
 Catechetical Leader Magazine, 23, n.
 4 (July 2012): 6-10.

-Hispanic Ministry in the Twenty-First Century: Urgent Questions (working title), Convivium Press (2015).
-Co-edited with Elsie Miranda and Brett Hoover.
+Hispanic Ministry in the Twenty-First Century: Urgent Questions, coedited with Elsie Miranda and Brett Hoover.
+Convivium Press (2015).
 Book.